esakrissa/modern-isoner/README.md

 # ISONER Modern Chatbot

-A modern chatbot system built with Python, FastAPI, and GCP Pub/Sub, based on the ISONER framework.
+Modern implementation of ISONER (Information System on Internet Messenger) framework using microservices architecture.
+This project modernizes the original ISONER concept with Python, FastAPI, Supabase, Redis, and GCP Pub/Sub, providing a scalable and efficient chatbot system accessible through Telegram.

 ## Architecture